Note that you can access the Java 8 APIs at

 Collaboration on homework exercises

 You may work homework problems individually if you wish.
+But I discourage it.

-However, you are also encouraged to collaborate using
+you are encouraged to collaborate using

-using one of the following two models:
+one of the following two models:

 Collaborate with other students in SWE 619 to analyze the problem